Avoiding Hub-and-Spoke Liability: Recent Antitrust Cases and Practical Advice for Vertical and Horizontal Players

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will examine hub-and-spoke agreements in antitrust, and the fact scenarios that can give rise to hub-and-spoke claims.
+This CLE course will examine hub-and-spoke agreements in antitrust, and the fact scenarios that can give rise to hub-and-spoke claims.
 The panel will discuss when a "rim" – that is, a horizontal agreement among competitors – can be inferred from a series of what appear to be vertical agreements or communications from a group of customers to a single supplier or from a group of suppliers to a single customers.
 The panel will also provide advice on how to avoid such categorization.

 - Hub-and-spoke theory of horizontal agreement